 Our identified intangible assets, consisting of customer relationships, trademarks and trade names and technology, are valued at approximately \$255.2 million at December 31, 2005, net of accumulated amortization.
 We utilized an independent valuation firm to assist us in valuing our intangible assets in connection with the acquisition of such intangible assets.
 The valuation of each of the identified intangibles was performed using broadly accepted valuation methodologies and techniques.
-As of June 30, 2006 we had 366 registered patents and 181 patents pending in the U.S. and 104 registered patents and 206 patents pending outside of the U.S. (non-U.S. patents and patents pending).

 Customer Relationships.
 We have developed and maintained stable, long-term buying relationships with customer groups for specific branded products and/or niche market product offerings within each of our operating group segments.
 Useful lives of customer relationship intangibles range from six to forty years and have been estimated using historic customer retention and turnover data.
-Other factors contributing to estimated useful lives include the diverse nature of niche markets and products of which we have significant share, how customers in these markets make purchases and these customers' position in the supply chain.
+Other factors contributing to estimated useful lives include the diverse nature of niche markets and products of which we have significant share, how customers in these markets make purchases and these customers' position in the supply chain